MicrosoftDocs/windows-uwp.ko-kr/windows-apps-src/security/microsoft-passport-login-auth-service.md

     }
     ```

--   AuthService 클래스에서는 MockStore 클래스의 인스턴스를 만들고 MockStore 개체의 속성에 대한 액세스 권한을 제공해야 합니다.
+-   The AuthService class will need to create an instance of the MockStore class and provide access to the properties of the MockStore object.

     ```cs
     namespace PassportLogin.AuthService